akshayvibe/Biddora/README.md

 ## 🏗 System Architecture

-The following diagram illustrates the high-level architecture of Biddora, highlighting how the React client interacts with the Spring Boot backend via REST and WebSockets, and how the backend manages data persistence and caching.
+The following diagram illustrates the high-level architecture of BidForge, highlighting how the React client interacts with the Spring Boot backend via REST and WebSockets, and how the backend manages data persistence and caching.

 ```mermaid
 graph TD